zeroc-ice/ice/vsplugin/README.txt

   * Slice Include Path: The list of directories to search for included Slice files (-I option)

-  * Ice Components: The list of Ice libraries with which to link
+  * Ice Components: The list of Ice libraries to link with

 Adding Slice files to a project